 You have all that.
 But now it’s time to take it a step further.

 It’s time for some sensory marketing

-Since 2014, more and more marketers are turning to sense-based marketing to attract consumers.
+Since 2014, more and more marketers are turning to sense-based marketing or sensory marketing to attract consumers.
 And it’s not far-fetched to say that we have entered an era in which consumers are after the experience that brands and companies can offer.

 Maybe it’s the colors that attract you.
 Maybe the shapes remind you of something good.
 Or maybe it’s the quality of the packaging.
 Perchance, it could even be the scent, or the taste, or the texture that sticks to your memory.

 The answer to that question is more than just a professional marketer’s opinion…